Fantasy Premier League

 There is, however, a possibility that there could be NO more Blank or Double Gameweeks this season.

-That same scenario is happening in the next week, in Blank Gameweek 34 (BGW34).
+That same scenario is happening this week, in Blank Gameweek 34 (BGW34).

-Nottingham Forest’s Gameweek 34 fixture against Brentford cannot be played this weekend because Forest are in FA Cup action.
+Nottingham Forest’s Gameweek 34 fixture against Brentford could not be played at the weekend because Forest were in FA Cup action.

 But instead of that match being moved into Double Gameweek 33 - which is what happened for the other three FA Cup semi-finalists - it has just been moved back a few days to Thursday 1 May, staying in Gameweek 34.

-With so many scenarios still to consider, then, being patient and keeping your transfer plans flexible looks even more vital in order to help you successfully navigate the run-in.
+With different scenarios still to consider, then, being patient and keeping your transfer plans flexible looks even more vital in order to help you successfully navigate the run-in.

 Latest Videos